 Fresno also serves as an excellent base of operations for folks wanting to spend several days exploring Yosemite.
 An hour and 16 minutes away from the park's gate, Fresno offers visitors an urban experience with many restaurants, cultural centers, and outlets.

 However, Fresno's most exciting attraction is the Fresno Chaffe Zoo.
 It's a fantastic zoo, with a massive open outdoor enclosure for the giant African animals.
 You can read about our visit to the Fresno Zoo here.

 5. Mariposa Grove

 After Fresno, you'll be knocking on Yosemite's front door.
-If you want to visit an attraction that’s closer to Fresno's urban center but still a part of the park, Mariposa Grove is your ideal stop.
+If you want to visit an attraction closer to Fresno's urban center but still a part of the park, Mariposa Grove is your ideal stop.

 Check out the affiliated website for additional information.

 Either route will get you to your destination: Yosemite Valley.
-Here you’ll be able to explore the cliffs, waterfalls, and meadows that have made Yosemite such a California gem.
+Here, you can explore the cliffs, waterfalls, and meadows that have made Yosemite a California gem.

-Yosemite is a world-class bucket list item for sure, so I won't try to describe it all in a couple of paragraphs.
+Yosemite is a world-class bucket list item, so I won't try to describe it all in a few paragraphs.
 After all, this post is specifically about the road between Las Vegas and Yosemite - not the park itself.

 I do hope you find these suggestions helpful!
 If you've driven between Yosemite and Vegas and have tips to add or have any questions about the routes, please comment!